 39C North Canral Road Singapore 059295 (Level 4)

 1 Zubir Said Road #02-01, SOTA, Singapore 227968

 This studio came from Hong Kong to Singapore (and located in Hong Kong Street!) and served BarreAmped classes, a method from USA developed by a celebrity fitness trainer.

 For their method, they will get you to hang here for 30s – 1 minute before and after class as your warm up.

-The studio serves only barre classes, but they have bootcamp style barre classes as well.
-The class I took felt a lot more towards the pilates side with a lot of focus on form and using weights.
+The studio serves only barre classes, but they have a wide variety of barre classes, like bootcamp style barre classes, barre + dance, barre + bounce etc. The class I took felt a lot more towards the pilates side with a lot of focus on form and using weights.
 It felt more like a focused workout caring about form, than a session to flow and have fun.
 For people who are very objective about their fitness (eg. you specifically want to work a muscle), this would be your thing.

 I like that they use full sized Affirmats yoga mats here and socks are optional.